olin-ars/aqua-docs/club-charter.md

-# OARS (Olin Aquatic Robotic Systems)
+# :sailboat::ocean: OARS (Olin Aquatic Robotic Systems)

 *Last modified 2020-09-18*

 ## Purpose

 OARS likes water and we’re a big fan of things that go in it.
 We aspire to continue building networks and relationships with companies and professionals outside Olin to co-design and co-develop boats, water bots, aquatic hardware, and software.

 ## Membership

 Anyone is welcome to attend our meetings, either has a guest or as a member.
+If we attend conferences or events, only official team members are going to be able to attend (unless discussed).

 ## Officers and Roles

-Two officers manage Snek Club, a primary leader (known as the Tail) and a secondary leader (known as the Head).
+There are several roles within the leadership structure of OARS:
+- Cap'n of the Voyage (project manager)
+- Cap'n of Coin (treasurer)
+- Champion of Happiness
+- First Mates (subteam leads)
+- Buccaneers (members)

 ## Transition Protocol